the-events-calendar/events-gutenberg/readme.md

 #### 0.3.4-alpha - TBD

 * Feature - Add HOC `withSelected` that is executed when a block is on focus and when the block losses focus
+* Feature - Add dynamic additional blocks present on the Gutenberg Editor

 #### 0.3.3-alpha - 2018-10-25